 Thanksgiving is known as the day when many people overindulge in everything from turkey to a slew of equally appetizing side dishes and other goodies.
 Though there is nothing wrong with an occasional no-holds-barred meal, holiday weight gain can actually turn into an unexpected source of back pain.
 Taking a few precautions during this time of family gatherings can ultimately be a good thing for your spine.
-The professional physicians at The Spine Institute Center in Los Angeles have a few tips that may help you prevent back pain after a big Thanksgiving meal.
+To prevent non-surgical treatments or spine surgery, Los Angeles physicians have a few tips that may help you prevent back pain after a big Thanksgiving meal.

 One study found overestimating how much weight they would gain from appetizers helped participants stick to their diets.
 Do the same during your Thanksgiving Day gathering and minimize your consumption of the food being passed around.

 Though you may be in the habit of “saving your appetite” for a big holiday meal, doing so can make it harder to avoid snack trays and result in a fully loaded plate when dinner is served.
 Instead, opt for a healthy snack or a light lunch earlier in the day.

 Alcoholic beverages served up during holiday gatherings can range from 100 to 200 calories.
 If you have a few drinks before the main meal, this can mean consuming too many calories in a relatively short period of time, which is something your body can’t naturally process.
 Treat yourself to one drink, but switch to water during the meal.

 Many people get into the mindset that pounds packed on during the holiday season can easily be shed in the new year.
 Realistically, motivation can quickly fade as you get back to your normal routine.
 Strive for 20 to 30 minutes of exercise a day now to compensate for holiday indulgences.
 You can even avoid the rush and sign up for a gym membership in November or December for days when it’s too cold to exercise outside.